 The programrs also find the post processors to be simple to use, and say it is critical to their business that Edgecam can drive machines across the range of cutting technologies and manufacturers.
 “The posts work very closely with the Edgecam ‘engine.’
 Without Edgecam I couldn’t create the program, and without the post processors I couldn’t get the code out to drive the machines.
 The posts have to be 100% linked to the machines, and they are.”

 Adrian Penny has recently installed the latest release of Edgecam, 2011 R2, containing an enhancement he specifically asked for – the new Flow Surface cycle (pictured left) which follows the flow of the surfaces, making it ideal for machining fillets and 3D surfaces.
 The cycle provides improved surface finish, helical support to reduce link moves, and multiple face and surface support.

 One of the main reasons he was originally employed by R.T.
-Palmer Ltd five years ago, was because of his expertise with Edgecam.
-“I needed to get Edgecam up and running with the Mazaks, and we quickly won business because Edgecam was able to utilise the machining centres to their full potential, meaning we could manufacture complex components that we couldn’t have done before.
+Palmer Ltd five years ago, was because of his expertize with Edgecam.
+“I needed to get Edgecam up and running with the Mazaks, and we quickly won business because Edgecam was able to utilize the machining centers to their full potential, meaning we could manufacture complex components that we couldn’t have done before.

 “Edgecam really is my bread and butter.
 It pays my mortgage.
 I have a good job here thanks to Edgecam, and I wouldn’t be working here if I didn’t know how to use it.”

 There are new releases of Edgecam software twice a year.
-To see the amount of work that has gone into developing each release, visit www.edgecam.com/history.
+To see the amount of work that has gone into developing each release, visit the Edgecam Release History section.

 • The original Mr R.T.
 Palmer sold the company around 10 years ago, and to better reflect the work they now do, it is being renamed Advanced Engineering (UK) Ltd, in November 2011.